The common question I have often been asked when I meet potential clients,

 What is the difference between SEO and SEM?

 But, imagine explaining it to someone with little to no digital marketing knowledge.
 You just can’t throw in some jargon and digital marketing terms.
 It will make them more confused.

-In this article, I will provide an in-depth explanation of what SEO and SEM actually mean and what are differences between them.
+In this article, I will provide an in-depth explanation of what SEO and SEM actually mean and what are differences between them are.

-SEO is a digital marketing process used to optimize a website to get higher ranking on search engine result pages.
-Basically, its a method used to get organic search traffic from search engines like Google.
+SEO is a digital marketing process used to optimize a website to get a higher ranking on search engine result pages.
+Basically, it’s a method used to get organic search traffic from search engines like Google.

 That’s why you need to optimize your website for search engines to understand your sites and increase your tendency to rank high on SERPs for the keywords or phrases your potential customers are actively searching for.